 We all have some basic understanding of what price inflation is – for the most part, people tend to think of it as a negative.

 But many central banks try to keep inflation within a certain range.
-If inflation is too high, it can damage an economy as well as investor confidence.
+Their reasoning is that if inflation is too high, it can damage an economy as well as investor confidence.
 However, when prices are stagnant or actually falling this can be detrimental too.

 When inflation is too low or negative, consumers will save and wait for lower prices rather than spend.
 This can lead to a deflationary spiral where consumer demand falls, and business stop investing for growth.
 This type of deflation was seen in Japan up until recently.